ArtFXDev/nimbyApp/README.md

 When you have working code lauch `npm run deploy` to send build `.exe` to github release.
 You will need to set a github token with repo right.
 When you have it, use GH_TOKEN environment variable to avoid tocken publish.

+#### Config

+Explain some wird config value:

+ramUsageLimits: The ram need in minimum for the max ram in key like "12": 9 say if you have max ram < 12Go, and you dont have 9Go remaining, pass nimby ON